CMU-RERC-APT/tiramisu3-pr/README.md

 # Tiramisu3-PR
-Public Release version of Tiramisu3, an adaptive mobile transit app (created by Carnegie Mellon University) that shows real-time bus arrival information.
+This is the Public Release version of Tiramisu3, an adaptive mobile transit app that shows real-time bus arrival information developed and deployed by Carnegie Mellon University.
 It adapts the information display by predicting and filtering for the bus routes users are most likely interested in using time of day and location.
-Tiramisu3 fed transit information from two main agencies: PortaAuthority in Pittsburgh, Pennsylvania (PAAC); and MTA in New York City.
+Tiramisu3 fed transit information from two main agencies: Port Authority of Allegheny County (PAAC) in Pittsburgh, Pennsylvania; and MTA in New York City.
+Core funding for this work and the bulk of the associated research was through the <a href="http://rercapt.org/">Rehabilitation Engineering Research Center on Accessible Public Transportation (RERC-APT)</a>.
+Additional information about the research can be found at the <a href="https://tbd.ri.cmu.edu/">Transportation, Bots, & Disability Lab</a>.

 # Overall Architecture: